-EMPOWER will report the status of children under SSCC supervision from the prior day to DFPS via email to the DFPS Placement team at cwop@dfps.texas.gov, copying the CBCA and CAM.
-Please title the e-mail "EMPOWER Supervision for [DATE]."
-Date is defined as 12:00 a.m.-11:59 p.m. of the previous day.
+4Kids4Families will report the status of children under SSCC supervision from the prior day to DFPS via email to the DFPS Placement team at cwop@dfps.texas.gov, copying the CBCA and CAM.
+Please title the e-mail "[SSCC Name] Supervision for [DATE]."
+Date is defined by 12:00 am-11:59 pm of previous day.

-If No Children under SSCC Supervision
+If No children under SSCC Supervision

-If there were no children were under SSCC Supervision, EMPOWER will provide email notification to DFPS that there were NOT any children in SSCC Supervision.
+If there were no children were under SSCC Supervision, 4Kids4Families will provide email notification to DFPS that there were NOT any children in SSCC Supervision.